 Castration should be performed with anesthetic and pain relief, by a veterinarian.

 This document is intended as a guide only.
 It is based upon extensive hands-on experience of rescuing and raising orphaned lambs.
-However, it was not written by a veterinarian and should you be concerned at any stage about the health of a lamb, please seek veterinary advice.
+However, it was not written by a veterinarian and should you be concerned at any stage about the health of a lamb, please seek advice from a trusted vet with specialised experience.
+We also suggest that you contact the teams at Lamb Care Australia and Victorian Lamb Rescue.